Skip to main content

 Likewise, Outschool asks that its teachers also inform our Trust & Safety team about any learner talk involving self-harm, suicidal ideation, dangerous behaviors, or acts of aggression/violence towards others.

 In these cases, timeliness is critical in protecting a child.
-While Outschool itself is a voluntary reporter, it requires all teachers to report concerns about what was witnessed to our safety team (safetyemergency@outschool.com) immediately so that proper intervention can be made.
-Depending on your geographic location, a teacher may also be responsible for reporting abuse or neglect to their local authorities or child protective services.
+While Outschool itself is a voluntary reporter, it requires all teachers to report concerns about what they witnessed to our safety team (safetyemergency@outschool.com) immediately, so that proper intervention can be made.
+Depending on your geographic location, a teacher may also be required to report abuse or neglect to their local authorities or child protective services.
 While abuse or neglect can be hard to define, you should immediately report any time a learner expresses that they believe they are in danger or describes having experienced something more than acceptable physical discipline.

 For additional information regarding what may constitute abuse or neglect, please refer to https://www.childwelfare.gov/topics/can/defining/.